-- 28A.710.050(3): Change, "approved by the commission" to "approved by the authorizer," which - 28A.710.070(8): Change, "The commission shall reside within the office of the superintendent of - Add 28A.710.070(10) to read as follows, "The executive director may employ members, who - 28A.710.250(1): Change, "By December 1st of each year" to "By March 1st of each year" a later - Amend WAC 180-19-210(1) to change "no later than November 1st of each year" to later date
+- 28A.710.050(3): Change, "approved by the commission" to "approved by the authorizer," which appears to be the intent of the provision. - 28A.710.070(8): Change, "The commission shall reside within the office of the superintendent of public instruction for administrative purposes only," to "The Commission may hire an executive director to carry out the duties of the commission.
+All commission employees must reside within the office of the superintendent of public instruction for administrative purposes only," which is consistent with the administrative structure of other governing bodies similar to the Commission. - Add 28A.710.070(10) to read as follows, "The executive director may employ members, who shall be exempt from chapter 41.06 RCW, and any additional staff members as are necessary to administer this chapter and such other duties as may be authorized by law.
+The employment of such additional staff shall be in accordance with chapter 41.06 RCW, except as otherwise provided." which is consistent with the administrative structure of other governing bodies similar to the Commission. - 28A.710.250(1): Change, "By December 1st of each year" to "By March 1st of each year" a later date to enable the authorizer annual reports and the SBE annual report to include graduation and Washington School Improvement Framework data. - Amend WAC 180-19-210(1) to change "no later than November 1st of each year" to later date for the same reasons provided above.